-With respect to the 40% Agreement, it is also my opinion that notwithstanding the outcome of the current legal challenge, the subject applications cannot be approved without an official plan amendment to Section 4.10 Greenspace Requirements the wording of which is directly tied to the wording of the Agreement.
-The amount of open space proposed to be dedicated is insufficient to satisfy the requirements of this Section.
-Thus it is my opinion that the subject applications would not and cannot conform to this Section of the Official Plan as currently written.
+Further to the effect of the Agreement in planning terms, it is also my opinion that notwithstanding the outcome of the current legal challenge, the subject applications cannot be approved without an official plan amendment to Section 4.10 Greenspace Requirements the wording of which is directly tied to the wording of the Agreement.
+The amount of open space proposed to be dedicated is insufficient to satisfy the requirements of this Section of the Plan.
+Thus, it is my opinion that the subject applications would not and cannot conform to this Section of the Official Plan as currently written.
+Neither a rezoning nor subdivision application can be approved conditionally on a future official plan amendment.